derekchen745/StockTracker/README.md

 A program that scraped the price of a stock from Google Finance and outputs a variety of information such as:

 1. A text file that contains:
-  ** The date the information was gathered
+  a.
+The date the information was gathered
-  ** The previous closing price of the stock
+  b.
+The previous closing price of the stock
-  ** The current price of the stock
+  c.
+The current price of the stock
-  ** The daily highs, lows and average price of the stock
+  d.
+The daily highs, lows and average price of the stock

 2. A png file that contains a line graph of the changes in price of the stock throughout the day